SgtMilk/fin-planning/public/README.md

 **&#x26A0; Notice:** If you want to save your work, don't forget to hit ctrl/cmd for pc/mac + s.
 This will save your data to your cookies (everything is saved on your computer 🚀). **Do not** delete the cookies on this website if you want to keep your work.

+## How this works

+This app is basically a concatenation of graph calculator with the output graphed out.

+The different inputs are divided in 2 categories:
+- **Expenses/Income** (APY = 0)
+- **Investments** (APY not = 0)

+... where APY is appreciation per year.

+The Expenses/Income category will be graphed out in the Monthly Balance graph and the Investments category in the Investment graph.
+For each month, the resulting balance of all your expenses and incomes will be dumped in an investment.
+This is why **you need at least one investment (APY not = 0) input to your page**.
+If you don't want this behaviour, just create another input with a incredibly small APY.

+What differentiates expenses from income is that expenses are negative and income is positive when inputting in `Contribution / Month` or `Current Value` categories.

 ## Pages
 Pages help you organise your different calculations.
 Each page is an isolated environment, with it's own inputs and options.